 In addition to the classic grappling hook, several devices were introduced to assist in boarding.
 The corvus was a bridge 36’ long and 4’ wide carried upright in the bow on a swivel mount.
 The far end had several spikes on the bottom.
 When an enemy galley was close enough, the lines holding it up were cut, allowing it to fall and spike itself to the enemy galley.
 The harpax was an iron-bound ballista missile with several lines attached to a winch at one end and a grappling iron at the other.
 The idea was to grapple and winch in an enemy.
 Pots of flaming oil were carried at the end of long poles that could be extended from the bow and sides of galleys.

-When a burning ship grapples an ordinary one, there is a 10% chance per turn that the new ship will also suffer a fire attack (see Hull Burn Table).
+When a burning ship grapples another one, there is a 10% chance per turn that the new ship will also suffer a fire attack (see Hull Burn Table).

 Boarding attackers attack and defend at -2 the round they board, but receive a +1 bonus to attack if boarding from a higher ship.
 One crew can attempt to board every round for every 10’ of length.